 Last but not least, creating new music brings a lot of joy.
 It is exhilarating to see a small idea grow into something substantial and lasting.
 And the best thing?
 We get to share it with you.

-If you are interested in commissioning a new piece of music, please contact Roland Peelman, our Artistic Director on 02 6230 5880 or email firstname.lastname@example.org.
-Please note, all of our staff are part-time and may not be immediately available to answer your call, please send an email and Roland will be more than happy to call you back.
+If you are interested in commissioning a new piece of music, please contact Roland Peelman, our Artistic Director on 02 6230 5880 or email email@example.com.
+Please note, all of our staff are part-time and may not be immediately available to answer your call.
+Please leave a message or send an email and Roland will be more than happy to call you back.

-Find out more about the history of our commissions here.
+Find out more about OUR HISTORY OF Commissioning here.